INTRODUCTION

 Event Use | Analyzing a change in an Industry’s production with detailed data |

-Event Specification | Industry 1-546 experiencing change in demand/production |
+Event Specification | Industry code experiencing change in demand/production |

 Event Value |

-1 or more: Wage & Salary Employment Proprietor Employment Total Employment Employee Compensation Proprietor Income Labor Income Intermediate Inputs Taxes on Production & Imports Other Property Income Output |
+1 or more: Wage & Salary Employment Proprietor Employment Total Employment Employee Compensation Proprietor Income Labor Income Intermediate Inputs Other Property Income Taxes on Production & Imports Output |

 EVENT TYPE DETAILS

-Not only can users enter any value across the components of Output, but this Event Type is also going to rebalance the Leontief Production Function (unlike the standard Industry Events).
-The IIA Event will use whatever values are entered and then impute the remaining values based on the relationship between them mathematically, taking into account all components of the LPF.
-Any value left blank will be estimated by IMPLAN.
+The IIA Event Type will utilize entered values from the user to impute any remaining values based on the relationship between them mathematically, taking into account all components of the LPF.
 However, users can enter zeros in any field to signify they do not exist for that business or Industry.
-Users can also edit the Spending Pattern to customize the allocation of Intermediate Inputs.
+Additionally, users can edit the Spending Pattern to customize the allocation of Intermediate Inputs (Commodity purchases) and the amount purchased locally (Local Purchase Percentage).

 INDUSTRY IMPACT ANALYSIS (DETAILED) EVENT